wizards-of-lua/wizards-of-lua/docs/index.md

 ![Manison](images/manison.jpg)

-The Wizards of Lua are a [community of programmers and their friends](members.md), who want to spread the knowledge of programming to all people.
+The Wizards of Lua are a [community of programmers and their friends](members.md), who want to spread the knowledge of programming.

-The Wizards of Lua are also some decent gamers who belive that interactive programming opens a wide channel to transform the creativity of former plain consumers into a multitude of game contents and experiences.
+The Wizards of Lua are also some decent gamers who want to give gamers the ability to create their own game contents.

 And finally 'The Wizards of Lua' is the name of a [Minecraft](https://minecraft.net/de-de/) modification that simply adds the `/lua` command to the game.

 # The Lingua Magica
-By installing the ['Wizards of Lua' mod](https://github.com/wizards-of-lua/luamod) onto your Minecraft server, you are changing the very nature of your Minecraft
+By installing the ['Wizards of Lua' mod](https://github.com/wizards-of-lua/luamod) onto your Minecraft server, you are changing the nature of your Minecraft
 game: it becomes magical in a wordly sense.
-This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', which is made available from the in-game chat window.
+This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, which can be used from the in-game chat window or from command blocks.
 Players can use it to create and cast powerful 'spells' to control almost any aspect of the world.